 In Version 1, there were three universal powers that were upholding a peace that had lasted for ten thousand years, since the era of exploration.
-They were the Commonwealth of Light, the Crimson Dynasty, and the Arcane Church.
+They were the Federation of Light, the Crimson Dynasty, and the Arcane Church.
 The Silver Revolutionary Army had yet to be formed, the one responsible for the Supernatural Disaster was still fighting for dear life on some desolate planet, the World of Light had not come into existence, the civilization of the World Tree had not yet invaded from the beyond, and the Shattered Belt that contained Planet Aquamarine was still budding inconspicuously along the fringes of the explored universe.

 In order to ensure that the game remained attractive, Galaxy borrowed and implemented ideas from its predecessors, such as 'WoW', where each version update revolved around a disaster or some major event.
 While Han Xiao enjoyed the game, now that he had transmigrated over…